tobiasbeck/tobiasbeck/README.md

 desktop like UI, a fully grown filesystem, missions and much more.
 Its currently In Closed-Alpha.

 **Stats:**
-- Around 1500 people in the waiting list - Over 50000 lines of Typescript Code
+- Around 2000 people in the waiting list - Over 50000 lines of Typescript Code - 20000 Lines of Go
+- Running on a custom implementation of feathers.js based on Golang (feathers.go ;))
 - Right now around 150 active players players
 - Endless Hours of Coding ⌛ and a not closer specified amount of Coffee ☕